 Students who have a course conflict with a midterm should notify the staff before the exam in question, and special arrangements will be made.
 Details of how to report an exam conflict will be announced shortly.

 The final exam will be held 3pm-6pm Thursday, December 19.
 You are permitted to bring three double-sided, letter-sized, handwritten sheets of notes.
 Two of them can be your notes from Midterm 2.

 If you have a direct conflict with another final exam, we will allow you to take an alternate final 7pm-10pm on Thursday, December 19.
 We will not provide final alternates for any other reason.

 The online textbook for the course is Composing Programs, which was created specifically for this course, based on the classic textbook Structure and Interpretation of Computer Programs.
 Readings for each lecture appear in the course schedule.
 We recommend that you complete the readings before attending lecture.

 If you are enrolled in the class, you may request a CS 61A instructional account.
 This account will allow you to use any EECS instructional lab computer in Soda or Cory Hall.
 You may use any lab you wish, as long as there is no class using the space.

 Labs are normally available for use at all times, but you need a card key for evening access.
 If you are a Berkeley student, your student ID will automatically grant you access to the Soda second floor labs.
 Otherwise, you can fill out an application from 387 Soda (the front desk).

 Be respectful of the lab space.
 Please don't steal the chairs, and definitely do not eat or drink in the lab.
 Don't unplug anything; unplugged computers make our hard-working instructional computing team very sad.
 If you see someone disrupting the space, ask them to stop.

-Your course grade is computed using a point system with a total of 300 points, with the following distribution.
+Your course grade is computed using a point system with a total of 300 points.